 - Extended return timelines.
 Stores are allowing longer lead times for returns, understanding that consumers are having a hard time getting to the mall, shops, and the post office.

 - Upgraded technology.
 Many businesses have invested in their technology, upgrading their websites to include online shops and even offering a live chat feature that make it easier for people to shop and ask questions.

 - Virtual meetings and consultations.
-Telehealth, video calls, and telesales are replacing face-to-face meetings.
+Telehealth, video calls, and telesales continue to replace face-to-face meetings.

 - A new way to socialize.
 Team building companies have introduced virtual team-building activities.
 They mail activity kits to team members in advance and facilitate team building exercises and games via Zoom or other video conferencing applications.

 Whether you shop on Black Friday, Small Business Saturday, or Cyber Monday, small businesses need your support now.
 Shop local.